shafiswapnil/Contest-Pulse-Discord-Bot/README.md

    - **MESSAGE CONTENT INTENT** - Required to read command messages
 2. These intents are **required** for the bot to function properly
 3. Save changes after enabling these settings

+### Getting Clist.by API Credentials (Required for AtCoder Contests)

+Clist.by is a comprehensive programming contest calendar that aggregates contests from multiple platforms including AtCoder.
+To get the most accurate and up-to-date contest information, this bot uses Clist.by's API.

+1. Go to [Clist.by](https://clist.by/) and create an account or sign in
+2. After signing in, go to your profile page (click on your username in the top right)
+3. Scroll down to the "API" section
+4. Note your API key and username (these will be used for `CLIST_API_KEY` and `CLIST_USERNAME` in your .env file)

+If you don't set up Clist.by credentials, the bot will fall back to the unofficial AtCoder Problems API, which may not have complete information about upcoming contests.

 ### Inviting the Bot to Your Server